 Transmission of Ebola

-Transmission of Ebola: Direct Contact With an Infected Person
+Direct Contact With an Infected Person

-Transmission of Ebola: Exposure to Infected Body Fluids
+Exposure to Infected Body Fluids

 Another way that transmission of Ebola occurs involves direct contact with the blood or secretions of an infected person.
-In this situation, the Ebola virus often spreads to the patient's family and friends because they come in close contact with such secretions when caring for the infected person.
-People can also be exposed to Ebola virus through contact with objects, such as needles, that have been contaminated with infected secretions.
+In this situation, the virus often spreads to the patient's family and friends because they come in close contact with such secretions when caring for the infected person.
+People can also be exposed to the virus through contact with objects, such as needles, that have been contaminated with infected secretions.

-In addition, when needles or syringes are used, they may not be of the disposable type, or may not have been sterilized, but are only rinsed before reinsertion into multi-use vials of medicine.
-If needles or syringes become contaminated with virus and are then reused, numerous people can become infected.
+In addition, when needles or syringes are used, they may not be of the disposable type, or may not have been sterilized, but are only rinsed before reinsertion into multiuse vials of medicine.
+If needles or syringes become contaminated with the virus and are then reused, numerous people can become infected.